pmkays/NWBA-Online-Banking-Simulator/README.md

-# -a3-s3788210-s3782041
+# NWBA Internet Banking Admin Portal and Web API(A3)
+## Description

-An extension of the ASP.NET Core Internet Banking website from assignment 2, with .NET Core 3.1 framework, using Microsoft Visual Studio 2019 with a Cloud SQL Server 2019 backend.
+This web application aims to mimic an admin portal for the internet banking system of the hypothetical NWBA (National Wealth Bank of Australasia) by utilising ASP.<span></span>NET Core 3.1 using C#, and Entity Framework Core with a Cloud SQL Server 2019 backend.
+Features of this application include being able to:

+- View transaction history of any customer

+- Generate graphs and statistics of account usage

+- Modify/Update/Delete Customer Details

+- Locking and unlocking of Customer Accounts

+- Locking and unlocking of Schedule payments (BPAY)

+- Utilization of an API to do the above functions

+## Authors
+Ian Nguyen (s3788210) & Paula Kurniawan (s3782041)